Sale of Business & Shares

 - SCHEDULE 6:Work in Progress (WIP)

-Contract for Sale of Business & Shares is 13 pages long
+Sale of Business Contract Template & Shares is 13 pages long

 Precedents Online sells legal documents to the legal profession in Australia.
 The online legal documents are supplied by Kalde Pty Ltd. Most of the copyright in the works available on this site vests in Kalde Pty Ltd and the documents themselves have been created by practising lawyers.